Ylianst/MeshCentralSatellite/readme.md

 In the example above, MeshCentral will configure 802.1x for the wired interface and for 2 of the 3 WIFI profiles.
 AP-SSID-1 and AP-SSID-2 are set to authenticate using 802.1x and AP-SSID-3 is setup with regular WPA2 password authentication.

 What makes this 802.1x configuration interesting is the line "SatelliteCredentials".
-This indicates a MeshCentral Satelite will be connected with the user account name "satelliteUser" and to query it to setup a 802.1x profile in the Windows domain controller and issue a 802.1x authentication certificate to Intel AMT.
+This indicates a MeshCentral Satellite will be connected with the user account name "satelliteUser" and to query it to setup a 802.1x profile in the Windows domain controller and issue a 802.1x authentication certificate to Intel AMT.

 Another example is this: